New Types of Hydrogenlike matter Composed of Electron(s) and Meson(s): Summary

+Similarly, for hidden-flavor tetraquarks, if both the heavy quark pair $Q\bar{Q}$ and the light quark pair are in a color octet, the forces between the two heavy quarks and between the two light quarks are repulsive, while the interactions between heavy and light quarks are attractive.
+This pattern of repulsions and attractions mirrors that of the hydrogenlike molecule.
+On the other hand, in doubly heavy tetraquarks where $QQ$ is in a color sextet and $\bar{q}\bar{q}$ is in an antisextet, the interaction pattern again resembles that of the hydrogen-like molecule.
+Therefore, our findings on hydrogen-like molecular systems may offer insights into the possible existence of both hidden heavy-flavor and doubly heavy tetraquarks.

-The hydrogenlike matter predicted in the present work has not yet paid much attention, since it is challenging to search for it experimentally.
-However, we believe that these types of matter is still of much interest, and would be observed in the future with the improvement of accuracy in the high energy physical experiments.
+The hydrogenlike matter predicted in the present work has not yet received much attention, since its experimental observation remains challenging.
+With the improvement of accuracy and the development of detection technology in high energy physical experiments, these types of matter may be observed in the future, where the possible processes \cite{ParticleDataGroup:2024cfk} include $K_L^0\to \pi^+e^-\nu_e$ for $\pi^+e^-$ atom, $D^0\to K^-e^+\nu_e$ for $K^-e^+$ atom for instance.